geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 **Property functions** allow the appearance of a map feature to change with its properties.
-Property functions can be used to visually differentate types of features within the same layer or create data visualizations.
+Property functions can be used to visually differentiate types of features within the same layer or create data visualizations.
 Each stop is an array with two elements, the first is a property input value and the second is a function output value.
 Note that support for property functions is not available across all